How can I utilize user data to automatically run a script with every restart of my Amazon EC2 Linux instance?

 Content-Type: multipart/mixed; boundary="//" MIME-Version: 1.0 --// Content-Type: text/cloud-config; charset="us-ascii" MIME-Version: 1.0 Content-Transfer-Encoding: 7bit Content-Disposition: attachment; filename="cloud-config.txt" #cloud-config cloud_final_modules: - [scripts-user, always] --// Content-Type: text/x-shellscript; charset="us-ascii" MIME-Version: 1.0 Content-Transfer-Encoding: 7bit Content-Disposition: attachment; filename="userdata.txt" #!/bin/bash /bin/echo "Hello World" >> /tmp/testfile.txt --//--

 By default, cloud-init allows only one content type in user data at a time.
 However, this example shows both text/cloud-config and text/x-shellscript content-types in a mime-multi part file.

-The text/cloud-config content type overrides how frequently user data is executed in the cloud-init package by setting the SCRIPTS-USER parameter to ALWAYS.
+The text/cloud-config content type overrides how frequently user data is run in the cloud-init package by setting the SCRIPTS-USER parameter to ALWAYS.

-7. Start your EC2 instance again, and validate that the /tmp/testfile.txt file is created.
+7. Start your EC2 instance again, and validate that your script runs correctly.